Two dead in flash floods in Jeddah

 The two deaths were caused by electrocution from a lamp post as people attempted to cross a flooded street.
 Two children have also been reported missing in northern Saudi Arabia.

-Heavy rain struck other western, northern and central parts of Saudi Arabia, including Mecca and Medina, Hail and Arar, the civil defence said.
+Heavy rain struck other western, northern and central parts of Saudi Arabia, including Mecca and Medina, Hail and Arar, the civil defense said.
 Wet weather is forecast to continue in coming days.

 (Reporting By Angus McDowall; Editing by Gareth Jones)